pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 ## Social What?

 I must admit, they didn't teach us much about this in business school.
-When I first heard of [social enterprise](http://en.wikipedia.org/wiki/Social_enterprise), I thought it was referring to an organization that is really good at using Facebook.
+Being a researcher at heart, I decided to try to find an answer to my question.
+I found some really cool things.
+When I stumbled across the term [social enterprise](http://en.wikipedia.org/wiki/Social_enterprise), I thought it was referring to an organization that is really good at using Facebook.
 Nope.
 In this context, social refers to society---as in _for the good of society_.
 It turns out this is a label for the type of business that we are trying to build!
-I cannot tell you how thrilled I was to find out that [a social enterprise can be structured as a for-profit company](http://en.wikipedia.org/wiki/Social_business).
+I cannot tell you how thrilled I was when I found out that [a social enterprise can be structured as a for-profit company](http://en.wikipedia.org/wiki/Social_business).

 According to Wikipedia,